MustafaKrc/MTA-SA-screen-mirror/README.md

 # MTA-SA-screen-mirror
-Screen mirroring for vehicles in MTA:SA
+Screen, key and mouse inverting script for vehicles in MTA:SA

+## To Do
+- Implement camera position including vehicle velocity vector.
+- Implement processLineOfSight to avoid camera being rendered behind an object.